DerMuddyn/checklist_reader/README.md

 # Flight Sim - Checklist Reader v 0.1

 This is an attempt to create my very own checklist reader for MS Flightsimultor.
-It does however work with any kind of sim, or even for whatever purpos you want.
+It does however work with any kind of sim, or just use it without a sim if you like.
 All it does, at its current state, is vocaly call out a checklist, or any txt file presented, line by line on the press of a game controller button.
 Alternatively the progression through the checklist can also be triggered by optional